Please enjoy this James Garfield poem, One Oddball Guy, by Denise Rodgers.

 * James Garfield was the last of the log cabin presidents.

-* Garfield served as a Union caption in the Civil War.
+* Garfield served as a Union brigadier general and later as a major general of volunteers in the Civil War.

 * He served nine terms in the US House of Representatives before being elected as a "dark horse" (unlikely to win) candidate.